Jewelry Appraisal

 What factors influence jewelry value?

-- Gemstones: The carat, cut, clarity, and color of gemstones like diamonds and rubies are vital, and often evaluated by GIA standards.
+• Gemstones: The carat, cut, clarity, and color of diamonds and other stones are evaluated against GIA standards and have a major impact on value.

 How do I find a jewelry appraiser near me?

-- Credentials: Look for appraisers with certifications from recognized institutions like the Gemological Institute of America (GIA) or the National Association of Jewelry Appraisers (NAJA).
-Such credentials indicate that the appraiser has the expertise needed for accurate jewelry appraisal.
+• Credentials: Look for certifications from the Gemological Institute of America (GIA) or the National Association of Jewelry Appraisers (NAJA).
+These signal real expertise.

 Before we go…